-You don’t need a lot of bells and whistles for a fantastic yet easy vegan French toast recipe.
+You don’t need a lot of bells and whistles for a fantastic yet Insanely Easy Vegan French Toast recipe.
 It’s all about the golden-brown surface, cinnamon, and syrup.
 A nice amount of fruit or fruit salad is always a plus, too.
 I prefer garbanzo (chickpea) flour, as it yields an nice golden color, and since it's made of bean, is a nice foil to the bread.

 - 4 average sized slices whole grain bread

 - seasonal fresh fruit or fruit salad

 - maple syrup, for serving